 I made a video to try to explain the Celestion 12" guitar range - have a watch or scroll down to keep reading!

-NB: There are three new 12"s for 2021: the Neo V-Type which sounds like the V-Type but weighs less; the G12M-50 Hempback which sounds rather like a cross between a Creamback and an A-Type; and the G12M EVH replaces the G12M Heritage for the most old school Greenback sound.
+NB: There are three new 12" speakers not in this video: 1: the Neo V-Type which sounds like the V-Type but weighs less; the G12M-50 Hempback which sounds rather like a cross between a Creamback and an A-Type; and the G12M EVH replaces the G12M Heritage for the most old school Greenback sound.

 Alnico family - these share the common theme of smoothing out the edges in your tone when playing loud, which is a corollary of the magnetic “softness” of alnico causing electromechanical compression in the loudspeaker motor.
 There’s a reason lots of guitarists like alnico magnets - they are very expensive though, sorry!